TUW-VieVS/VLBI/README.md

 VLBI module of VieVS

-Written by former and present members of the TU Wien VieVS-team
+Written present and former members of the TU Wien VieVS-team

 Administraded by Sigrid Böhm (sigrid.boehm@geo.tuwien.ac.at)